-Read Gordon Sondland's Opening Statement
+'We Followed the President's Orders.'
+Read Gordon Sondland's Full Impeachment Hearing Opening Statement

 Gordon Sondland, President Donald Trump’s ambassador to the European Union, took the public witness stand Wednesday in what could be one of the most consequential public hearings of Democrats’ impeachment inquiry into the 45th President of the United States.

-In Wednesday’s opening statement, Sondland largely lays the blame of this discrepancy at the feet of the State Department, noting that their decision to block both him and the committees from receiving relevent documents had obscured his recollection.
+In Wednesday’s opening statement, Sondland largely lays the blame of this discrepancy at the feet of the State Department, noting that their decision to block both him and the committees from receiving relevant documents had obscured his recollection.
 “Having access to the State Department materials would have been very helpful to me in trying to reconstruct with whom I spoke and met, when, and what was said,” he says.

 Further questions about Sondland were raised after Ambassador William Taylor, the U.S. charges d’affaires in Kyiv, said during his testimony that one of his aides – subsequently identified as David Holmes – had overheard a July 26 call between Sondland and Trump during a restaurant meal.
 Holmes told the committee that Sondland told Trump Zelensky “loves your ass,” and is willing to commit to the investigations.